A cellular topological field theory: Non-abelian cellular theory, I: ``canonical setting''

 Let us assume that the collection $\theta$ of standard induction data on cells is chosen, as in Remark \ref{rem: standard building blocks}, so that we have standard cellular actions $S_X^\theta$.
 We will omit the superscript $\theta$, implying that $S_X$ always stands for $S_X^\theta$ (and similarly for the building block $\bar{S}_e$) throughout this section.

-\begin{lemma} Let $X$ and $Y$ be two ball complexes such that $Y$ is an elementary expansion of $X$ obtained by adjoining a pair of cells $e$, $e'\subset \dd e$.
+\begin{lemma} Let $X$ and $Y$ be two regular CW complexes such that $Y$ is an elementary expansion of $X$ obtained by adjoining a pair of cells $e$, $e'\subset \dd e$.
 Then the BV pushforward $P_*^{Y\ra X}$ from $\sF_Y$ to $\sF_X$ relates the standard cellular actions (\ref{cellBF locality}) as follows:

 There is a preferred (canonical) choice of gauge-fixing for the BV pushforward $P_*^{Y\ra X}$, for which the half-density $\rho\in\Dens^{\frac12,\Fun}_\mathbb{C}(\sF_X)$ above attains the form

 with $r\in \mr{Fun}_{-1}(C^\bt(\dd e-e',\g)[1])$ -- a function of the $\sA$-field on $\dd e-e'$. \end{lemma}